danielbeeke/drupal-javascript-behaviors/slides/namespace.md

 <br>
 * Makes it possible to using different version of a library.
-* Makes injecting libraries a possibility, [jqmulti](https://www.drupal.org/project/jqmulti)
+* Makes injecting libraries a possible, see [jqmulti](https://www.drupal.org/project/jqmulti) for an example